|Living with Adult ADHD||ADHD in Women||Apps & Tools|

-"My 18-year-old becomes very anxious as her long-acting stimulant wears off.
-She asked about taking a higher dose.
+"I become very anxious as my long-acting stimulant wears off.
+Should I be taking a higher dose?
 What do you think is going on here?"

-The anxiety might be a rebound effect, which sometimes happens as medication wears off, or it might be her reaction to the return of her symptoms (especially if it wears off during class or at another inconvenient time).
+The anxiety might be a rebound effect, which sometimes happens as medication wears off, or it might be your reaction to the return of your symptoms (especially if it wears off during class, work, or at another inconvenient time).

-You may want to discuss a dose increase with her doctor.
+You may want to discuss a dose increase with your doctor.
 See if this lasts longer and doesn't cause anxiety.
-One other caution: If your daughter has an anxiety disorder [see "When AD/HD Is Only Part of the Story"], the stimulant could be exacerbating this.
+One other caution: If you have an anxiety disorder [see "When AD/HD Is Only Part of the Story"], the stimulant could be exacerbating this.
 If so, this condition must be treated in addition to AD/HD.